-Bridging loans are most definitely a short term option used to facilitate something else happening.
-They are mainly used to raise short term capital quickly when it is not available through conventional borrowing.
+Bridging loans are most definitely a good short term option used to facilitate something else happening.
+They are mainly used to raise short term capital quickly, when it is not available through conventional borrowing.

 Features people like about bridging loans include: